 I like this area from an investment perspective.
 It’s certainly not the prettiest, with some low-income housing and bars around, but it has the advantage of being a mere ten-minute walk away from the beach, and is still mostly underdeveloped.
 But clearly, development will happen here.

 Also, people who want to stay for a few months in Playa del Carmen don’t mind staying in this area as it is close enough to the entertainment area and the beach, and right around the corner from all the malls, Walmart, etc which are important for daily life.

-This area is just as expensive as “core center” yet there is less rental demand as it is not too known yet.
-This leads to lower rental returns, however it is a much nicer area than the “core center”.
+This area is just as expensive as the “core center”, yet there is less rental demand as it is not yet known.
+This leads to lower rental returns, however, it is a much nicer area than the “core center”.
 I firmly believe that over time people will gradually prefer to stay here than in the traditional core center.
-The urban planning is better, it’s prettier, and it feels more premium.
-I’d say this is a good area for people who want a mix of great lifestyle without compromising on location and quality.
+Urban planning is better, prettier, and feels more premium.
+I’d say this is a good area for people who want a mix of lavish lifestyles without compromising location and quality.

 Personally, this is my preferred area to hang out.

 Fifth avenue can only go North.
 For now this area is still rough but new luxury buildings have started popping up, and more will come for sure.
 5th avenue is the beating heart of the city, so expansion in this direction is all but inevitable

 This area is still very rough around the edges, and without the benefit of immediate access to the beach.
 Prices aren’t significantly different from south of CTM avenue, but it is worth less.
 Generally speaking, north of CTM is rough, while south of CTM is a lot more investable.
 It will change over time, but I feel it’s still a bit too early.